 Working with archives can be a lot like a journalistic iinvestigation into your research topic, so try to treat everything as a clue.
 Remember, each archival document is a piece of evidence of the past, so you likely need to look at many sources to understand an event.

 Explore our three collecting areas in the tabs at the lefthand side of this page to learn more.

 An archives collects firsthand facts and evidence documenting the past.
 The materials in the archives are the direct product of people and/or institutions and their work.
 These are known as primary sources, meaning that they exist without someone else’s historical interpretation.
-The items may take the form of correspondence, memoranda, notes, meeting minutes, flyers, photographs, audio and visual recordings, and other formats.
-These primary source materials are arranged and described by the archives to facilitate use by researchers.

 Archival materials are unique documents.
 For this reason, they do not circulate and cannot be delivered to any other library through Interlibrary Loan.
 The Reuther Library welcomes researchers in our Reading Room, located on the 3rd floor of our building at 5401 Cass Ave.
 Please prepare for your visit by making a research appointment with our Reference Archivist, Kristen Chinery.

 The easiest way to locate archival material is using archives.wayne.edu.
 Keep in mind that this tool will bring you results that may be a full archival collection or they may be a folder within a collection.
 While some collection contents can be accessed through this tool, most will still need to be viewed in person.
 Take note of the collection information and boxes you will need to see so that you can make arrangements with our archivists.

 Some of our materials, like newspapers, image galleries, and blog posts we write to help you locate topics, are currently only available through our website.